JoshDoody/joshdoody.github.io/_book_excerpts/interview/venue-specific-interview-tips.md

 ---
 layout: book_excerpt
-title: Venue-specific job interview recommendations
+title: Venue-specific job interview tips
 tagline: Prepare for the specific venue where your job interview will be
 excerpt: Things to consider for each job interview venue—in-person, Skype, or phone call.
 chapter: interview
 section: 8
 ---

-## Venue-specific recommendations
+## Venue-specific tips

 There are a few common venues for interviews these days.
 The main ones are: